Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Several support engineers plan to manage Azure by using the computers shown in the following table: Computer1-Windows 10; Computer2-Ubuntu; Computer3 MacOS Mojave.
-You need to identify which Azure management tools can be used from each computer.
-What should you identify for each computer?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area: Computer1
+### Several support engineers plan to manage Azure by using the Computer1-Windows 10.
+You need to identify which Azure management tools can be used.

 - [ ] The Azure CLI and the Azure portal.
 - [ ] The Azure portal and Azure PowerShell.